diepnt90/Get-the-memory-dump-for-Azure-webapp-automatically/README.md

 #benefit

-if the w3wp.exe crashes with different trigger like an exception code, ex StackOverflow exception (0xC00000FD), AccessViolationException (0xC0000005), etc?
-In this scenario, we can use Crash Diagnoser siteextension , however it will only monitor the current Instance in the current Kudu site (which is a random instance).
+if the site (w3wp.exe) is crashed because of different trigger such as a code exception (StackOverflow exception (0xC00000FD), AccessViolationException (0xC0000005), etc.), we can use crash diagnoster extension to examine to root cause.
+However, this extension can only run randomly on 1 instance.
+Hence, if the site contains multiple instances and the exception or crashed has happened sporadically, it will be hard to detect the instance to get the exact memory dump.

+Indeed, the below tool will scan through all the instances of the webapp, thus, it will be easier to get the dump file at the time the issue happened